SeismicSource/sourcespec/docs/clipping_detection.rst

 amplitude values, using the :class:`scipy.stats.gaussian_kde` class.
 See the documentation of this class for more details on the kernel density.

-The clipping detection algorithm is selected by the ``clipping_detection_algorithm`` parameter in the :ref:`configuration_file`.
+The clipping detection algorithm is selected through the ``clipping_detection_algorithm`` parameter in the :ref:`configuration_file`.
 The algorithm options are set via the configuration file.